darryltanzil/FIFA-Tracker/README.md

 ### Unit & Integration Testing
 From this small project, I learned that Unit testing focuses towards methods, and instances of classes / objects / methods.
 Integration Testing, on the other hand, focuses towards testings people's requests towards the actual service itself, via mock MVC controllers and requests.
 I made sure to reflect this on my testing.

+### Beans, IoC Containers, and MVC
+I learned how Spring handles objects- specifically in the form of beans, which are objects Spring handles with configuration wrapped around them.
+I learned that Spring's IoC container injects dependencies into an object, makes it available for our use.
+Spring helped me delve further into MVC (Model-view-controller) architecture, and specifically into the controller aspect.
+It allowed me to visualize how a user makes a request to the controller, create modelling data from FutDB's API, and send it in the "view" of JSON back to the user.